apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 the data elsewhere.
 If a new source can be found it attempts to reread and recheck that portion of the file.

+### `CanUnbuffer.unbuffer()`

+This operation instructs the source to release any system resources they are currently holding on to, such as buffers, sockets, file descriptors, etc. Any subsequent IO operation will likely have to reacquire these resources.
+Unbuffering is useful in situation where streams need to remain open, but no IO operation is expected from the stream in the immediate future (examples include file handle cacheing).

+#### Preconditions

+Not all subclasses implement this operation.
+In addition to implementing `CanUnbuffer`.
+Subclasses must implement the `StreamCapabilities` interface and `StreamCapabilities.hasCapability(UNBUFFER)` must return true.
+If a subclass implements `CanUnbuffer` but does not report the functionality via `StreamCapabilities` then the call to `unbuffer` does nothing.
+If a subclass reports that it does implement `UNBUFFER`, but does not implement the `CanUnbuffer` interface, an `UnsupportedOperationException` is thrown.

+    supported(FSDIS, StreamCapabilities.hasCapability && FSDIS.hasCapability(UNBUFFER) && CanUnbuffer.unbuffer)

+This method is not thread-safe.
+If `unbuffer` is called while a `read` is in progress, the outcome is undefined.

+`unbuffer` can be called on a closed file, in which case `unbuffer` will do nothing.

+#### Postconditions

+The majority of subclasses that do not implement this operation simply do nothing.

+If the operation is supported, `unbuffer` releases any and all system resources associated with the stream.
+The exact list of what these resources are is generally implementation dependent, however, in general, it may include buffers, sockets, file descriptors, etc.

 ## <a name="PositionedReadable"></a> interface `PositionedReadable`

 The `PositionedReadable` operations supply "positioned reads" ("pread").